-If you’re attempting to research hot tubs, you’ll notice that the hydrotherapy industry has exploded in the last few years.
-In some cases, the terms hot tub, spa, and jacuzzi are often used interchangeably.
+If you’re attempting to research hot tubs, you’ll notice the terms hot tub, spa, and jacuzzi are often used interchangeably.
 But are they actually the same thing?
 And if not, what’s the difference?

 You might be surprised to know that there are differences, and not all these terms actually mean the same thing.

 So What is the Difference Between Hot Tub and Jacuzzi?

 The main difference between the terms hot tub and jacuzzi is that jacuzzi refers to the brand name Jacuzzi which manufactures hot tubs and spas.
 The difference between the terms hot tub and spa is minimal.
 The term spa dates back to ancient times while hot tubs are a more modern take.